mmoulton/grunt-mocha-cov/README.md

 # Grunt Mocha Test Coverage
 [![Build Status][travis-image]][travis] [![Coverage Status][coveralls-image]][coveralls] [![Dependency Status][david-image]][david] [![devDependency Status][david-dev-image]][david-dev]

+**NOTE:** This project is no longer being maintained by me.
+If you are interested in taking over maintnance of this project, let me know.

 Use [Grunt][] to execute server-side [Mocha][] tests with optional code coverage using [Blanket][].
 You can also use this to send coverage data to [Coveralls][].

 This is based on [grunt-mocha-cli][] and can be used in place of this library with support for running code coverage reports or integration into [Coveralls][].